AWS SAM - Build, Test and Deploy Serveless Applications.

 sam deploy --guided

-Fill out the questions like the example in the picture, and press Enter to skip.
+fill out the question like the example in the picture, press enter to skip

 or use curl

 There you go!
-You have successfully built, tested, and deployed a serverless application using AWS SAM.
+You have successfully build, test and deploy a serveless application using AWS SAM.

 Clean up